-Under normal market conditions, the Fund expects to invest in approximately 80 to 100 companies with at least 80% of its net assets, plus borrowings for investment purposes, in a diversified portfolio of small cap companies.
+Under normal market conditions, the Fund expects to invest in approximately 80 to 100 companies with at least 80% of its net assets, plus borrowings for investment purposes, in a diversified portfolio of equity securities of small cap companies.

 Growth style risk: Over time, a growth oriented investing style may go in and out of favor, which may cause the Fund to underperform other equity funds that use different investing styles.